 Cypress goes one further by having a dedicated Electron app that shows your tests side by side with the site under test.
 Hovering over a test step shows a snapshot of the DOM for that step.
 And the killer feature is that it watches your code and re-runs the tests when you change anything.
 This makes for an awesome developer experience.
 It’s almost — almost — actually fun to write tests.

-As I’ve been writing this post, the TestCafe developers are have launched a similar feature called TestCafe Live.
-Which brings me on to my next point.
+As I’ve been writing this post, the TestCafe developers have launched a similar feature called TestCafe Live.
+Which brings me to my next point.

 As I mentioned, both frameworks are in very active development.
 That means it’s a great time to involved and help shape the product.
 But it also means there are still bugs and missing features.

 For example Cypress doesn’t natively support file uploads.
 You can do it but it’s fiddly and requires creating a

 File object and triggering an event in whatever shape your app expects.
 Native file upload support in Cypress is planned.

 So which is best